 - Every entry must include the entrant’s name, email address, town or city, age and school or college (if entry comes via a school or college) Please put this information at the top of the Word document.

 - Entries will have an email acknowledgement.

-- The closing date for the competition is Saturday 23rd April 2016
+The closing date for the competition is Friday 26th April, 2019

-- All entrants under 18 must ensure that their parents are aware that they have entered the competition
+All entrants under 18 must ensure that their parents are aware that they have entered the competition.

-Rosie Rowell's Starting Paragraph
+Mitch Johnson's Starting Paragraph